Descanonge/tomate/docs/source/scanning.rst

 Variables are treated as coordinates when scanning, with some specificities.

-When adding a filegroup to the constructor, one should not specify the variables along with other coordinates.
 First, the user does not need to create a :class:`Variables<coordinates.variables.Variables>` object, it is automatically added by the constructor.
 The variable dimension can also be omitted when adding a filegroup to the constructor,